 - b.
 Hammersmith Infant Neurological Examination (HINE) Section 2 motor milestone score; - 9.
-Documentation of both of the following (a and b): - a.
-Baseline laboratory tests demonstrating Anti-AAV9 antibody titers ≤ 1:50 as determined by ELISA binding immunoassay; - b.
-Baseline liver function test, platelet counts, and troponin-I; - Member does not have advanced SMA (e.g., complete paralysis of limbs, permanent ventilator dependence, tracheostomy, non-invasive ventilation beyond the use for sleep); - 11.
+Documentation of BOTH of the following (a and b): - Baseline laboratory tests demonstrating Anti-AAV9 antibody titers ≤ 1:50 as determined by ELISA binding immunoassay; - b.
+Baseline liver function test, platelet counts, and troponin-I; - 10.
+Member does not have advanced SMA (e.g., complete paralysis of limbs, permanent ventilator dependence, tracheostomy, non-invasive ventilation beyond the use for sleep); - 11.
 Member has not been previously treated with Zolgensma; - 12.
-Zolgensma is not prescribed concurrently with Spinraza°; - 13.
-If the member is currently on Spinraza, must meet the following (a and b): - a.
-Provider must submit evidence of clinical deterioration (e.g., sustained decrease in CHOP-INTEND score over a period of 3 to 6 months); - b.
+Zolgensma is not prescribed concurrently with Spinraza; - 13.
+If the member is currently on Spinraza, must meet the following: - a.
 Documentation of provider attestation of clinical deterioration and Spinraza discontinuation; - 14.
 Member does not have an active viral infection (see Appendix D); - 15.
 Prescriber will initate therapy with systemic corticosteroids equivalent to oral prednisone dosed at 1mg/kg one day prior to infusion for a total of 30 days and continued or tapered per prescribing information based on liver function; - 16.
 Total dose does not exceed 1.1 x 1014 vector genomes (vg) per kilogram (kg).